JovannyEspinal/Frame-iOS/README.md

 ![Alt text](http://i.imgur.com/jqsMkgj.png)

 ## The Problem
-Engagement in media is low due to bias and lack of diversity.
+Media bias often misinforms consumers and influences their decisions in ways they could negatively impact them.

 6 corporations control 90% of the media in America.
 Our users tend to be college educated, aged 18-28, aren't receiving a diverse set of news, and receive most of their news through social media outlets.

-Use Cases:  Someone wants to know whom they are going to vote for in the primary, and wants to make sure they are receiving the correct information.
-For example, if it is announced that a company funded Hillary Clinton’s campaign, it frames the perspective of the voter and provides some background information.

-For example, CNN Announces that Hillary Clinton won the First Democratic debate but doesnt reveal that Time Warner is a donor to her campaign.
-This can potentially alter the way the viewer accepts the commentary provided, However other independent news teams may provide that information the user wouldn’t have otherwise known about and can perhaps put the discussion in a more objective context
+Use Cases:  CNN comments on Hillary Clintons performance in the first Democratic debate, but doesnt reveal that Time Warner is a donor to her campaign.
+The incentive could potentially influence how CNN chooses to color the event.
+Although the user, hasnt been informed of the app would tell them how them that CNN might have "framed" the article a certain way that might give them pause and look to other resources to make a more informed judgement of Clintons policies and appearance.

 ## The Solution
 Frame aims to provide the user with a sense of what bias is coming out of the news so they can better adjust their frame or opinions and prevent internalizing implicit bias.